llchrisll/ROTPDocs/docs/guides/client/equip_prop.md

 This page contains information about the EquipmentProperties.lub I collected and tested myself to some degree.
 For advanced usage (like refine level) you need some basic lua knowledge as well, similar to NPC scripting in any emulator.

+!!! note "Generator by Nevermore"
+	Nevermore made an amazing tool to save you the hassle of writing it on your own, see more [here](#equipment-properties-generator).

 **Note: There might be mistakes and misunderstandings in there, if you have more information about it, let me know.**
 ___
 ## File Layout